eficode-academy/helm-katas/intro-to-kubernetes-package-manager.md

 with the bitnami/nginx chart.

-The command will output information about your newly deployed mysql setup similar to this:
+The command will output information about your newly deployed nginx setup similar to this:

 ```
 NAME: my-release